-\ &quot;No Brother can be a Warden until he has passed the part of a Fellow Craft."-Charges of 1722.
-In the manner of constituting a new Lodge, as practised by his Grace the Duke of Wharton, (Anderson's Const., first ed. p.
-72.) it is said: "Then the Grand Master desires the new Master to enter immediately upon the exercise of his office, in chusing his Wardens; and the new Master, calling forth two Fellow Craft, presents them to the Grand Master."
+\ "No Brother can be a Warden until he has passed the part of a Fellow Craft."-Charges of 1722.
+In the manner of constituting a new Lodge, as practised by his Grace the Duke of Wlarton, (ANDERSON'S Consl., first cd. p.
+72.) it is said : "Then the Grand Master desires the new Master to enter immediately upon the exercise of his office, in chusing his Wardens; and the new Master, calling forth two Fellow Craft, presents them to the Grand Master."

-† &quot;No Brother can be . . . .
-Grand Master unless he has been a Fellow Craft before his election."-Charges of 1722.
+† "No Brother can be ....
+Grand Master unless he has been a Fellow Craft before his clection."-Charges of 1722.

-Of Master Masons.
+Gi Master Masons.

-When an initiate has been raised to "the sublime degree of a Master Mason," he becomes, strictly speaking, under the present regulations of our institution, an active member of the fraternity, invested with certain rights, and obligated to the performance of certain duties, which are of so extensive and complicated a nature as to demand a special consideration for each.
+WHEN an initiate has been raised to "the sublime degree of a Master Mason," he becomes, strictly speaking, under the present regulations of our institution, an active member of the fraternity, invested with certain rights, and obligated to the performance of certain dutics, which are of so extensive and complicated a nature as to demand a special consideration for each.

-Of the rights of Master Masons, the most important are the following:
+Of the rights of Master Masons, the most important are the following :